edpichler/snippets.pichler.network/content/docs/linux/_index.md

 ## Find duplicate files in Windows and Linux

-**Warning:** by default `rdfind` delete duplicated files.
-It´s better to create hardlinks instead.
+*Tip*: Sometimes is better to create hardlinks instead of deleting the duplicated files.
+Hardlinks and symlinks almost does not use space.

+Generate a list of duplicated files:

+`rdfind -makeresultsfile true .` or  `fdupes -R .` does the job.

-It can replace the duplicated files with hard and symbolic links.
+`rfind` can replace the duplicated files with hard and symbolic links.
 The flag is `rdfind -makehardlinks true .` I tested and it worked in both, Windows and Linux.

-If you want to only find duplicates, `fdupes` is also good.
+And, the flag `-makeresultsfile true` is self explaining.